tuomas-kulmala/word-count-service/README.md

 # Word Count Service

-Now just a skeleton for service
+Now just a skeleton for a web service